nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 You need to support the following operations (and they should be fast):

 	Add() – Add a transaction to the record.
 You will need to implement the Contains() methods as well.

 	Contains(Transaction) – checks if a given transaction is present in the record.
 Keep in mind that transaction Id is the unique identifier.

-	Contains(id) – checks if a transaction with the given id exists in the record Count – returns the number of transactions in the record
+	Contains(id) – checks if a transaction with the given id exists in the record

+	Count – returns the number of transactions in the record

+	ChangeTransactionStatus(id, status) – changes the status of the transaction with the given id or throws ArgumentException if no such transaction exists.

+	RemoveTransactionById(id) – remove the transaction from the record if the id exists, otherwise throws InvalidOperationException